evkx/evkx.github.io/content/models/honda/prologue/Prologue_AWD/_index.md

 The rear and front brakes are [cast-iron discs](../../../../technology/brakes/#disc-brakes).
 The front discs are 396mm, and the rear discs are 343mm.

 [Regenerative braking](../../../../technology/regen/) is available in two modes.
 You can use [one-pedal driving](../../../../technology/regen/#one-pedal-driving) or you can coast and use the [blended brakes](../../../../technology/regen/#manual-regen-using-brake-pedal) to regen.
 The system stops the car completely using friction brakes.
+You can adjust how strong regen you get when you lift the foot.
+There are three levels.

 ## Exterior

-You can choose between 8 different paint colors when ordering this model.
+You can choose between 7 different paint colors when ordering this model.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).